How many Covid lockdown parties were held by Downing Street?

 10 December: The Department for Education has confirmed it had an office gathering to thank staff for their work during the pandemic.
 It says drinks and snacks were brought by those who attended and no outside guests or support staff were invited.

-14 December: The Conservative Party has admitted that an "unauthorised gathering" took place at its HQ in Westminster.
+14 December: The Conservative Party admitted an "unauthorised gathering" took place at its HQ in Westminster.
 It was held by the team of the party's London-mayoral candidate, Shaun Bailey, who has since stepped down as chair of the London Assembly police and crime committee.
-The Metropolitan Police is to speak to two people who attended the party.

 15 December: Multiple sources have told the BBC there was a Christmas quiz for No 10 staff last year.
 A photo - published by the Sunday Mirror - shows Boris Johnson taking part and sitting between two colleagues in No 10.
 Mr Johnson has denied any wrongdoing.